nqdu/JDSurfG/doc/UserManual.md

 ```bash
 cat /proc/cpuinfo | grep cores | wc -l
 ```
-The maximum number of threads is `half` the output of this command.
+The maximum number of threads is usually `half` the output of this command.

 <a id="empirical-relations"></a>